CHAPTER IX: Outdoor Life

 Walking is a tonic of very great value to every one of the organic functions.
 It stimulates the activities of the purifying organs to an unusual degree.
 It is a remedy of great efficacy in overcoming constipation.
 It can be highly recommended for strengthening the heart, for stimulating the liver and kidneys, and it will tone up the physical organism throughout.
 Furthermore, this exercise is of unusual value as a mental stimulant.
 It clears the "cobwebs" from the brain.
 If you are bothered with vexing problems put them aside until you can take a long walk.
 With the improved quality of the blood and the more active circulation of this functional tonic, your mental efficiency will be greatly increased.
 You will think more quickly; your conclusions will be clearer, more definite and more dependable.
 I know a successful novelist who depends very largely upon his long walks to work out the themes and plots of his stories.
 I have frequently followed the same plan in connection with my own work.
 I know of other writers who depend upon this method of gaining inspiration.
 I have been told that chopping wood is mentally stimulating, and also that horseback riding and cycling are sometimes helpful in this direction, but walking is without doubt the most effective mental stimulant to be found out-of- doors.
 It accelerates the circulation, and seems to arouse the vital forces of the body, but does not require such an expenditure of energy as to prevent the brain from being exceptionally active.

-Now to secure the real benefits that come from walking there should be no laziness about it.
+Now to secure the real benefits of walking there should be no laziness about it.
 Do not walk as though you were on a fashion parade.
 The Sunday afternoon stroll on the city streets may be very alluring, but you cannot under such circumstances secure the real benefits that may be found in walking.
 If possible go out on the country roads or walk across the fields.
 Put a certain amount of energy into your every step.
 Walk briskly and as though you enjoyed it, and you will discover that you do enjoy it.
 Even if your first few steps require an unusual effort on your part, "step lively" just the same, and you will shortly find that you feel lively, too.
 A walk of this sort into which you put real energy in every step is a tonic of amazing value.
 It will stir up your entire organism.
 It will ensure active functioning, and make you feel and be thoroughly alive.
 If you have the added advantage that comes from pure country air you are to be envied.
 But even without these superior advantages, even if your route is confined to city streets, some benefits will still result from taking the walk tonic.

 While walking, give special attention to my suggestions concerning breathing.